Larkify/nova-docs/docs/index.md

 !!! info
     All of Nova's regular commands are also **slash commands**.
     It's recommended that you switch to using slash commands for more customizability and regular commands will eventually be deprecated.

+## Welcome
+*Here you'll find a list of all the commands, how to use them, and what they do.
+You can also find support links and invite the bot to your server.
+As always, direct help can be found in my Discord server and if you have questions you can also ask them there.*

 ## Notes